Avatarchik/transkoll-mobile-app/README.md

 ![alt text](https://github.com/julian-martin/transkoll-mobile-app/blob/master/doc/freeze.jpg "Freeze Feature for information")

 On the lower left the user can freeze the current camera state.
-Thus the user can read the displayed text relaxed.
+Thus the user can read the displayed text withour holding the phone straight on the product.

 ## Database synchronization